ProJensen/Active-Directory-Proxmox/Lab04-Shared-Folder-Permissions/README.md

 ```text
 \\DC01\SalesShare
 ```
-- Confirm that the authorized user can access the folder successfully
+- Confirm that the authorized Sales user can access and modify the folder contents successfully

 This step verifies that the shared folder is reachable from a domain-joined client.